christianhaitian/PortMaster/ports.md

 Title="Titan_Tactics ."
 Desc="A follow up to Pocket Tactics, Titan Tactics is inspired by the awesome tactic games of the 90s.
 Fight with your allies and uncover the mysteries of the kingdoms of Tyrmyr and Skathi!" porter="Cebion" locat="titan_tactics.zip" runtype="rtr" genres="strategy"

 Title="Tomb_Raider_1 ."
 Desc="An open source port of Tomb Raider 1 using OpenLara engine by xProger.
 Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup" locat="Tomb%20Raider%201.zip" genres="action,adventure"

+Title="Ubermosh_Collection."
+Desc="Collection of all the 8 games of the saga.\nOmega and Vol7 suggested only with device with 2 gb or more of ram, but works also on lower specs devices, often with very long boot time (up to 3 min for these two for the first boot).
+Jelos could have weird visualization of some menu sometimes but the interaction works and the gameplay works as espected.
+Inside the game folders you will find 8 folders each with the name of a Ubermosh game.
+Place the data.win you have inside in the correct gamedata \"ie. Ubermosh black data.win in \"BLACK/gamedata\" porter="Tekkenfede" locat="UbermoshCollection.zip" genres="arcade, other"

 Title="Ultimate_Tapan_Kaikki ."
 Desc="A simple top-down shooter.
 Just download and play." porter="Cebion" locat="ultimatetapankaikki.zip" runtype="rtr" genres="action"